unfulvio/wp-currencies/README.txt

 The plugin also provides two WordPress shortcodes:

 `[currency_convert amount="{number}" from="{currency_code1}" in="{currency_code2}" round="2"]`
 Will print the converted amount of one currency into another, according to values specified.
 You can use a float too as amount to convert. `round` is optional, defaults to 2 (rounds to two decimals).
-For example: `[currency_convert amount='260' from="MYR" to="THB" round="0"]` will print a integer number resulting from the conversion of 260 Malaysian Ringgit to Thai Baht.
+For example: `[currency_convert amount='260' from="MYR" to="THB" round="0"]` will print a rounded integer number resulting from the conversion of 260 Malaysian Ringgit to Thai Baht.

-`[currency_symbol currency="{currency_code"]`
+`[currency_symbol currency="{currency_code}"]`
 Will print the currency symbol according to currency code specified.
 For example: `[currency_symbol currency="JPY"]` (Japanese Yen) will print `&#165;` which will render as `¥`.